Rairangpur: Culture

-During Rath Yatra (Car Festival), people from all sections of the society pull the Ratha (Chariot) of Lord Jagannath, his brother Lord Balabhadra and sister goddess Subhadra to their Mausibadi (Aunt's place) from the temple.
+During Ratha Yatra (Car Festival), people from all sections of the society pull the Ratha (Chariot) of Lord Jagannath, Lord Balabhadra and goddess Subhadra to their Mausibadi (Aunt's place) from the temple.

 Uda Parba or Uda Jatra, is a festival of Lord Shiva celebrated here on 15 April, Pana Sankranti every year.

-Most commonly Deepawali, Durga Puja, Ganesh Puja and Saraswati Puja's are celebrated all over Rairangpur.
-Popular idols belongs to Ichinda, Bazar, Kucheibudhi, Anladuba, Sakiladihi and Purnaghaty area.
+Most commonly Diwali, Durga Puja, Ganesha Puja and Saraswati Puja is celebrated all over Rairangpur.
+Popular idols come from Ichinda, Bajar, Kucheibudhi, Anladuba, Sakiladihi and Purnaghaty area.

-Chhau dance of this Bamanghati Subdivision is famous all over the world.
+Chhau dance is famous all over the world.
 Jhumar is the local genre.

+Santalis, Mundas, Oraons are the commonly found tribes here.
+It is a tribal majority region, hence tribal festivals are common here.